Politics of the United Kingdom in the 19th century: Ruler

-The ruler – king/queen or otherwise monarch – exercised their power based on hereditary principles.
+The ruler, monarch or otherwise, exercised their power based on hereditary principles.
 Their authority transformed into purely representational.
 Initially, all power belonged to the king, or to the king in parliament, or to the king in council.
 Judicial decisions made in the name of the king eventually shifted to parliament, the cabinet, and the judiciaries.
 The maxim governing the character of the nineteenth-century British regime was: The King can do no wrong and The King reigns, but does not govern.
 The monarch was also inviolable and irresponsible.
 He also served as the head of the Anglican Church and the commander-in-chief of the armed forces.
 He could decide on war and peace.
 Laws could be issued in his name, which he could sanction.
 They had the right to summon and dissolve parliament and present government plans.

-All real power resided in the hands of parliament, the cabinet, and the judiciaries.
+All real power lay with parliament, the cabinet, and the judiciary.
 Cooperation between the king and the cabinet was facilitated through the prime minister.
 The Privy Council currently consists of 300 people.
 It included cabinet ministers and dignitaries.
 In the council, the king issued regulations, and ministers took parliamentary responsibility for them.
 Certain powers, known as royal prerogatives, remained with the monarch, but they were entirely representational and symbolic.

 Another general principle was the requirement for the signature (countersignature) of the relevant ministers (from 1 to 4) for decisions made by the monarch.
 The ruler was well informed about political events and parliamentary proceedings, as he regularly received reports on the work of this body and held weekly audiences with the head of government.